 When the sound is loud, the sound energy hitting the eardrum is high.
 This causes the hair cells to bend a lot, sending a more powerful impulse to the brain.
 If the sound is high pitched, the hair cells have very little time between sound waves to recover their normal, upright position causing damaged hair cells in the ear.

-Noise that results in damage to this hearing mechanism can come from any source—work, home, entertainment.
+The noise that results in damage to this hearing mechanism can come from any source—work, home, entertainment.
 Loud music from a live performance or a set of earphones, if loud and repeated, can have the same detrimental effect as a noisy machine at work.
-Noise occurs in non-work situations as well, such as concerts, leaf blowers, racing or woodworking.
+Noise occurs in non-work situations as well, such as concerts, leaf blowers, racing for woodworking.

-OSHA has set a maximum 8-hour exposure to noise in the workplace at 90 decibels at 1,000 cycles per second (Hertz, Hz).
-Because this is not a particularly protective level, they instituted an Action Level (AL) of 85 decibels (dBA).
-If you have a workplace in which 8-hour time weighted average exposures are at or above 85 dBA, but less than 90 dBA, the regulations require a hearing conservation program, which includes training, hearing protective devices, baseline and annual hearing tests and feasible engineering controls to reduce the noise levels to a point below 85 dBA.
+OSHA as set a maximum 8-hour exposure to noise in the workplace at 90 decibels at 1,000 cycles per second (Hertz, Hz).
+Because this is not a particularly protective level, they instituted an Action Level (AL) of 85 decibels (dB-A).
+If you have a workplace in which 8-hour time-weighted average exposures are at or above 85 dB-A, but less than 90 dB-A, the regulations require a Hearing Conservation Program, which includes training, hearing protective devices, baseline, and annual hearing tests and feasible engineering controls to reduce the noise levels to a point below 85 d-BA.

-The community noise levels can be measured with a hand-held or tri-pod mounted sound level meter (SLM) or an Octave Band Analyzer.
+The community noise levels can be measured with a hand-held or tripod-mounted sound level meter (SLM) or an Octave Band Analyzer.
 Often the local noise ordinance specifies the type of sound measurement equipment required.